matfantinel/fantinel.dev/src/lib/posts/plausible-ethical-analytics.md

 slug: plausible-ethical-analytics
 title: Ethical Analytics are Plausible, at Last
 date: 2022-02-01
-excerpt: "Web Analytics is such a morally ambiguous area that I’ve avoided it for years, but now I can finally do it with peace of mind."
+excerpt: 'Web Analytics is such a morally ambiguous area that I’ve avoided it for years, but now I can finally do it with peace of mind.'
 tags: [Analytics, Privacy, SEO]
 ---